SSDD: Single-Step Diffusion Decoder for Efficient Image Tokenization: Implementation details

 \mypar{Model configurations} For the encoder $E$ we follow the standard convolutional architecture from~\citet{sd1_Rombach_2022_CVPR}.
 Our \Ssdd{} decoder architecture is detailed in~\Cref{subsec:method_architecture}.
 We display in \Cref{tab:model_configs} the configuration for each of its blocks: the number of channels at each level ($1\!\times\!1$, $2\!\times\!2$, $4\!\times\!4$ and $8\!\times\!8$ patches) is the base \textbf{Channels} times the \textbf{Depth multiplier}.
 The middle transformer operates with the same number of channels as the deepest ResNet, and we indicate the number of transformer blocks.
 For each decoder configuration we also report the number of parameters as \#D.

 \mypar{Training \& evaluation} We train our models on ImageNet-1k~\citep{deng09cvpr} using the RAdamW schedule-free optimizer~\citep{schedule_free_the_road_less_scheduled}, a weight decay of $0.001$ and no scheduler.
 We use the following loss coefficients: $\lambda_{\LPIPSFN}=0.5$, $\lambda_{\REPAFN}=0.25$, $\lambda_{KL}=10^{-6}$.
 We maintain an exponential moving average of the weights with decay rate $0.999$, starting from 50k iterations.
 During the first shared pre-training stage, we train on $128\!\times\!128$ crops with a constant learning rate of $3\cdot10^{-4}$ for 1M iterations.
 When jointly training the encoder, we use a learning rate of $10^{-4}$ for increased stability.
 During the second stage, we fine-tune the weights for 500k iterations, additionally decreasing the learning rate to $10^{-4}$ at the $256\!\times\!256$ resolution.
 We use random resizing of the image in the range 128 to 256 during the first stage training, and resizing at the target resolution during the second stage, to which we add random cropping at training resolution ($128$ or $256$) and horizontal flip augmentations.
-All training resizing operations use Lanczos interpolation for downsampling, while evaluation uses bilinear interpolation to match standard evaluation settings~\cite{evae_zhao2025epsilonvaedenoisingvisualdecoding,dito_chen2025diffusionautoencodersscalableimage}.
+All training resizing operations use Lanczos interpolation for downsampling, while evaluation uses bilinear interpolation to match standard evaluation settings~\citep{evae_zhao2025epsilonvaedenoisingvisualdecoding,dito_chen2025diffusionautoencodersscalableimage}.
 For distillation, we use a 7-steps teacher model, to maintain a balance between reconstruction and generative capabilities (see \Cref{app:sampling_distill}).
 To ensure sharp details, we distill for 50k iterations.
-We evaluate the speed of our models on a single H200 GPU, using the torch-compiled model for 1,000 iterations over a batch size of 128.